 Are there weight loss procedures on the horizon that will minimize risk, be less invasive, and yet still result in substantial weight loss?
 Maybe.

 For years, the surgical treatment of choice has been Roux-Y bypass.
-While this approach results in weight loss and improvement or even cure of diabetes, it carries with it risk of major complications, and even death.
+While this approach results in weight loss and improvement or even cure of diabetes, it carries with it the risk of major complications and even death.
 While Lab-Band surgery is less invasive than Roux-Y bypass, it too requires surgical incisions.

 For now, these approaches are promising, but not proven.
 In the short term, surgery or band insertion will remain the procedures of choice for patients who are committed to losing weight.